(Updated September 2018.)

 To make it easier, Monday is usually meatless, and Friday is pizza, to use up extra vegetables.
 Would a weekly theme night or two simplify your planning?
 If you’re still left with too many decisions, maybe you need to try a cycle menu.
 Identify 10-20 go-to meals and rotate them.

 (September 2018 update: Here’s a more detailed description of my meal planning routine.)

 If you need more help: Dietitian Vincci Tsui has a couple of more in-depth articles on meal planning and preparation.
 If you want more help, book a consultation with me.
 I can share my templates for meal planning and grocery lists, as well as a collection of go-to meals and snacks to start you off.

-Alternatively, if you have more money than time, you might want to check out the new Chefs Plate service.
+Alternatively, if you have more money than time, you might want to check out a service like Chefs Plate or Hello Fresh (that last link points to my review).
 They send you fresh ingredients for several real-food, wholesome meals, and you just cook.
 I have a client who loves it, although he warns that the meals still take time to prepare.

 4. A weekend meal prep session.

 Why it matters: If you’re tight for time or low on energy during the week, spending even an hour or two on the weekend can pay big dividends.

 How to make it routine: You guessed it, start with your calendar.
 Some people make a big day of it once a month, some prefer a smaller weekly session.
 I cook a little extra both weekend mornings, before we get busy with other things.

 Then check with family and friends to see if anyone wants to join you.
 How about your spouse or kids?
 (Great life skill teaching opportunity.)
 Or is this your time to listen to music or catch up on Netflix?
 Either way, make it fun!

 What to do?
 Try one or more of the following: